Unbounded Sturm attractors for quasilinear equations: Main results

-Below we present the first main theorem that decomposes the attractor.
-In particular, we show that the dynamics at infinity $\mathcal{S}$ is gradient, and hence only consists of equilibria and connections between them.
+Below we present the first main result.
+We prove that the dynamics induced in the closed hemisphere $\mathbb{S}_+$ is gradient.
+Besides the conclusion regarding the bounded dynamics, which consists of (bounded) equilibria and (bounded) heteroclinics between them, there are two conclusions to be drawn regarding the unbounded dynamics.

+First, the $\omega$-limit of a projected grow-up solution consists of a single equilibrium of the induced semiflow at $\mathcal{S}^\infty$, which is called \emph{equilibrium at infinity}\footnote{Alternatively, one can consider the extension of an unbounded solution by infinity, which is called a \emph{metasolution}, see \cite{LopezGomez03,LopezGomez16} and references therein.
+However, metasolutions are objects which do not belong to phase-space, in contrast to equilibria at infinity, which lie in $\mathcal{S}^\infty$.
+The profiles of equilibria at infinity are compactified profiles of metasolutions through \eqref{P}.
+For the approximation of metasolutions by solutions, see \cite{LopezGomez01}, which can be compared to the approximation scheme in \cite{BCP} using our current Poincaré projection approach. } and denoted by $\pm\Phi_{j}\in \mathcal{S}^\infty$.
+This occurs because unbounded solutions of \eqref{PDE} grow-up more rapidly in the direction of certain eigenfunctions of the operator $- a^\infty \partial^2_x$, given by $\{\varphi_j\}_{j\in\mathbb{N}_0}$, and thereby the equilibria of the induced flow at infinity are explicitly given by